-- Third, let us talk about the strategy that a VC deploys in order to get those returns that are necessary to please their investors.
+- Third, let us talk about the strategy that a VC deploys to get those returns that are necessary to please their investors.
 The V. C. step strategy is basically this.
-Sprinkle your seed over a number of investments.
+Sprinkle your seed over several investments.

 So, let us talk a little about what a big winner looks like.
 Well, it is sort of traditionally a company that increases in value by two or three X every 18 to 24 months.
 So, we would just take a hypothetical deployment of a million dollars by VC at an early stage that is a series seed stage,

 - You can see that investment would be worth three million at the Series A